rchaser53/rust-jvm/README.md

 $ cargo run --bin rj -- ClassName
 ```

-# Play on Browsa
+# Play on Browser

-rust-jvm can be used on browsa using wasm.
+rust-jvm can be used on browser using wasm.

 ```sh
 $ cd ./web